thedspyr/coding101/README.md

-# datascience
+# coding101
-An effort to learn data science from basics to advanced
+An effort to learn to code from basics!